flatironinstitute/spikeforest_old/docs/full_analysis.md

 `key://pairio/spikeforest/spikeforest_recording_group.visapy_synth.json`

-You can then view these recordings from (from any computer) using ForestView
+You can then view these recordings (from any computer) using ForestView

 ```
 forestview key://pairio/spikeforest/spikeforest_recording_group.visapy_synth.json